 The Five Lands Walk, from McMasters Beach to Terrigal Beach

-This is one of the most enjoyable festivals I’ve ever participated in.
+The Five Lands Walk on the Central Coast NSW is one of the most enjoyable festivals I’ve ever participated in.

 At each land, there are shows, dances, and food to celebrate the traditional elders of the land, as well as the various migrant communities that live in the area.
 It’s really special and one you don’t want to miss.